rogerleite/http_monkey/Readme.md

     # Add custom middlewares to default stack
     HttpMonkey.configure do
+      middlewares do
         use Logger
       end
+    end
     # Now all requests uses Logger
     response = HttpMonkey.at("http://google.com").get

     # or when you build your own client
     chimp = HttpMonkey.build do
+      middlewares do
         use Logger
       end
+    end

     # or by request
     chimp.at("http://google.com").get do
-      use Logger
+      middlewares.use Logger
       # [...]
     end
 ```